EdinTC/Checq/README.md

   </a>
 </p>

 > This API retrieves the IP and DNS information for the given Domain/IP.
-Written in Golang and (FE PACKAGE)
+Written in Golang and Svelte

 ![Checq screenshot](screenshot.png)